david-pfx/PuzzleScriptNext/README.md

 * A child object that defines no sprite and/or colour inherits them from its parent (hat tricks).
 * The `share` link now targets the correct URL wherever it is hosted.
 * Two text objects with same content no longer get the same colour.
+* Using rot: with no arguments no longer causes a crash.

 Recent new features include the following.
 For detail see the documentation.
 * Level branching based on a LINK command, and a test program showing how it can be used.